 As two, the housekeeping is complicated, especially when one has young children.
 The time that one loses is not the essential matter; there will always be some left over.
 What must be feared are intrusive preoccupations.
-Instead of thinking of wisdom, one thinks of one’s wife.
+Instead of thinking of Wisdom, one thinks of one’s wife.
 The majority of Marmots do not possess a soul that is large enough; they have place only for a single affection.

 On the other hand, perpetual solitude is not good, even for the Philosopher.
 In the long term it weighs down thought.
 This is probably why I have felt, last year already and this year anew, the awakening of a taste for friendship within me.
-To think one must speak; one must be able to speak clearly.
+To think, one must speak; one must be able to speak clearly.
 It is possible, of course, when alone, to speak to oneself; but it happens too often that one thinks to understand before one has really understood.
 So, thought turns to fancy.
 This is not possible when one thinks in the presence of a friend.
 Four eyes, moreover, see better than two, and two heads do more work than one.
 And then, there is encouragement, there is mutual support; often the task is shared.
 There is research for which one must work together.

 But the real question is to know whether it is better to philosophize with a friend or with a wife.

-In friendship there is a tranquillity that is very propitious for the search after wisdom.
+In friendship there is a tranquillity that is very propitious for the search after Wisdom.
 Friendship knows neither the storms of passion nor the disorders of the senses.
 It is a tie that unites only souls.
 These arguments are very powerful; but it may be objected, not without good reason, that there is no perfect intimacy outside marriage.

 In the matter of friends, the best would be, perhaps, to have a Marmot for a friend.
 But that is extremely difficult.
 All the Marmots whom I have known were absorbed by their domestic life.
-If any one of them cultivates wisdom, it is in secret.
+If any one of them cultivates Wisdom, it is in secret.
 The majority glides through life.
 They love and they play.
 I would not know, in truth, where to find a Marmot for a friend.

 My experience of the previous year demonstrated that a bond of friendship with a White Hare was not absolutely impossible.
 Even so, more than one difficulty reminded each of us that he was Hare and I Marmot.
 The instincts of the two races are very different.
-The distaste that burrows inspire in them is strange, and they understand nothing of the wholly natural fear that the very thought of a “form” makes the more delicate races to feel.
+The distaste that Burrows inspire in them is strange, and they understand nothing of the wholly natural fear that the very thought of a “form” causes the more delicate races to feel.
 Would we ever be in perfect agreement?
 It is possible to doubt it.
 How could we have made arrangement to pass together the vigil of the Long Night?
 What would have become of me in his form?
 What is a form?
 Still, I accept his nests in the grass.
 But could I have counted on him to help me in my fight against sleep?
 Would he never have been distracted by my weaknesses?

-A faithful wife, if she were able to love wisdom as much as or more than her husband, would be the surest of helpmates for the vigil of the Long Night.
+A faithful wife, if she were able to love Wisdom as much as or more than her husband, would be the surest of helpmeets for the vigil of the Long Night.
 One could discuss with her everything, prepare everything in advance; one would be sure of being understood.
 When I think of this, I am seized by vertigo.
 We would offer each other mutual encouragement.
 If she weakened, I would support her, and if my head fell, she would raise it up with a caress of her dear paw.
 Perhaps also we could arrange to keep the watch in turn.
 When she felt tired, she would awake me.
 That would be better than Holly.